The-going/evlproject/content/core/_index.md

   the core ones defined by the architecture, for which ad hoc drivers should be written.
 The clock element ensures that all clock drivers present the same interface to applications in user-space.
-In addition, the clock element is able to export individual timers to applications.
+In addition, the clock element can export individual timers to applications which comes in handy for running periodic loops or waiting for oneshot events.

 - cross-buffer.
-A cross-buffer (aka _xbuf_) is a communication channel we need to exchange data between the real-time and common contexts.
-Unlike a file proxy, it is bi-directional and any kind of threads (EVL or regular) should be allowed to wait for input from the other side.
-This should be an equivalent to Xenomai's _XDDP_ socket protocol (aka _message pipes_).
+A cross-buffer (aka _xbuf_) is a communication channel we need to exchange data between real-time and common contexts (aka out-of-band vs in-band).
+A cross-buffer is bi-directional and any kind of threads (EVL or regular) can wait/poll for input from the other side.
+Cross-buffers serve the same purpose than Xenomai's _message pipes_ implemented by the _XDDP_ socket protocol.

 ## Everything is a file